City of Hastings, MN

 - Applied for Federal Community Project Funding (Congressionally Directed Spending).

-- Received $3.2M PFAS Planning and Design Grant through the Minnesota Pollution Control Agency (MPCA).
+- Received a $3.2M PFAS Planning and Design Grant through the Minnesota Pollution Control Agency (MPCA).